yowainwright/rssm/cli/test/README.md

-# RSSM CLI Tests
+# rssm CLI Tests

-This directory contains tests for the RSSM CLI.
+This directory contains tests for the rssm CLI.

 ## Test Structure